 In-flight Entertainment (IFE)

-IFE offers a large selection of movies and TV shows from Hollywood, Bollywood and around the globe.
+The Etihad IFE offers a large selection of movies and TV shows from Hollywood, Bollywood and around the globe.
 Live TV is also available as well as games and a very nice flight-following system.

 The flight following system provides a lot of interesting information and keeps passengers up to date on the plane’s progress.